HIDFlowNet: A Flow-Based Deep Network for Hyperspectral Image Denoising: Introduction

-To alleviate these issues, this paper proposes a flow-based hyperspectral image denoising network (i.e., HIDFlowNet).
-HIDFlowNet aims to directly learn the conditional distribution of the clean HSIs by transforming the unknown conditional distribution of clean HSIs into a known Gaussian distribution (see Figure~\ref{fig:teaser}).
-Concretely, the HIDFlowNet decouples the learning of low-frequency and high-frequency information of HSI and contains two main components: a conditional encoder network and an invertible decoder network.
+To alleviate these issues, this paper proposes a flow-based hyperspectral image denoising network (i.e., HIDFlowNet), which aims to directly learn the conditional distribution of the clean HSIs by transforming the unknown conditional distribution of clean HSIs given the noisy HSIs into a known Gaussian distribution (see Fig.~\ref{fig:teaser}).
+Moreover, the proposed HIDFlowNet is capable of decoupling the learning of low-frequency and high-frequency information of HSI by its two main components: a conditional encoder network and an invertible decoder network.
 The encoder network composed of a series of transformer blocks and down-sampling operations, is utilized to extract global low-frequency information in an unsupervised manner.
-To be specific, the down-sampling operations employed in the encoder enable the network to obtain low-resolution images so that low-frequency information is extracted efficiently.
-Transformers which is able to capture long-distance correlations are also adopted to extract global information effectively.
-Additionally, the invertible decoder is built by staking a successive of invertible conditional blocks (ICBs) to preserve local high-frequency details since invertible networks are information-lossless~\cite{liu2020deep}.
-Finally, HIDFlowNet is trained by minimizing the negative log-likelihood of the conditional distribution given the training data and a reconstruction loss to obtain high-quality HSIs.
+More specifically, the down-sampling operations employed in the encoder enable the network to obtain low-resolution images so that low-frequency details can be extracted efficiently.
+Also, transformers which are able to capture long-distance correlations are adopted to extract global information effectively.
+Moreover, the invertible decoder is built by staking a successive of invertible conditional blocks (ICBs) to preserve local high-frequency details since invertible networks are information-lossless~\cite{liu2020deep}.
+Finally, HIDFlowNet is trained by minimizing the negative log-likelihood of the conditional distribution and a reconstruction loss to obtain high-quality HSIs.
 Once the training is finished, diverse clean HSIs corresponding to one noisy HSI can be generated by first sampling in the latent space and then performing inverse transforms.
+Sampling multiple times can ensure the diversity of generated clean images as different sampled images are probable to focus on different detailed parts of the ground-truth clean HSI.